 Each of the above analyses may not, on its own, be an accurate indicator of how our net interest income will be affected by changes in interest rates.
 Income associated with interest-earning assets and costs associated with interest-bearing liabilities may not be affected uniformly by changes in interest rates.
 In addition, the magnitude and duration of changes in interest rates may have a significant impact on net interest income.
 For example, although certain assets and liabilities may have similar maturities or periods of repricing, they may react in different degrees to changes in market interest rates.
 Interest rates on certain types of assets and liabilities fluctuate in advance of changes in general market rates, while interest rates on other types may lag behind changes in general market rates.
 In addition, certain assets, such as adjustable rate mortgage loans, have features (generally referred to as interest rate caps and floors) which limit changes in interest rates.
+Prepayment and early withdrawal levels also could deviate significantly from those assumed in calculating the maturity of certain instruments.
 The ability of many borrowers to service their debts also may decrease during periods of rising interest rates.
 ALCO reviews each of the above interest rate sensitivity analyses along with several different interest rate scenarios as part of its responsibility to provide a satisfactory, consistent level of profitability within the framework of established liquidity, loan, investment, borrowing, and capital policies.